AbdulRochimDev/IOT/docs/deployment/vercel.md

 The command will build the project using the configuration in `vercel.json`, upload the build output, and point the production domain to the new deployment.
 For preview deployments omit `--prod`.

-If the build fails because dependencies are missing, double-check that the `pnpm-lock.yaml` file is committed and that your project is configured to use **Node.js 20** (matching the `vercel.json` file).
+If the build fails because dependencies are missing, double-check that the `pnpm-lock.yaml` file is committed and that your project is configured to use **Node.js 20** (matching the `vercel.json` file in the project root).

 ## 5. Post-deployment checklist